Energy Nutrition

 Yesterday & Today

 Energy Nutrition is the aspect of Polarity Therapy that has changed the most since Dr. Stone began writing about it in the 1940s.
-There have been significant scientific advances, including our understanding of the digestive system’s symbiotic relationship with the bacteria and fungi that form our gut microbiome and our ability to track things like insulin resistance, mitochondrial uncoupling, ketosis, and immunoglobulin G (IgG) responses.
+There have been significant scientific advances, including our understanding of the digestive system’s symbiotic relationship with the bacteria, viruses, and fungi that form our gut microbiome and our ability to track things like insulin resistance, mitochondrial uncoupling, ketosis, and immunoglobulin G (IgG) responses.

 Unfortunately, since Dr. Stone’s day, industrialized food production, driven by corporate profits, has mainly changed for the worse.
 There has been a massive increase in the use and applications of pesticides, including glyphosate, a depletion of vital soil nutrients, and radical genetic modifications (GMOs)1 to both the plants and animals that most people eat.
 Together, these decrease the nutrients available to build healthy tissues, increase our inflammatory response and gut permeability (leaky gut), and inhibit our cell’s ability to utilize the available nutrients and eliminate toxic waste.